finbourne/lusid-sdk-java/sdk/docs/AborConfigurationApi.md

     String code = "code_example"; // String | The code of the AborConfiguration.
 Together with the scope this uniquely identifies the AborConfiguration.
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to retrieve the AborConfiguration properties.
 Defaults to the current LUSID system datetime if not specified.
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the AborConfiguration definition.
 Defaults to returning the latest version of the AborConfiguration definition if not specified.
     List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the 'AborConfiguration' domain to decorate onto the AborConfiguration.
 These must take the format {domain}/{scope}/{code}, for example 'AborConfiguration/Manager/Id'.
-If not provided will return all the entitled properties for that AborConfiguration. try {
+If no properties are specified, then no properties will be returned. try {
       AborConfiguration result = apiInstance.getAborConfiguration(scope, code)
             .effectiveAt(effectiveAt)